 - All other mutual and legal rights like inheritance, maintenance, succession etc arise from it.

-Parties to the marriage may file petition for annulment on these grounds.
+Parties to the marriage may file a petition for annulment on these grounds.

-- Inability of respondent to give consent or suffering from mental disorder.
+- The inability of the respondent to give consent or suffering from a mental disorder.

-- Inability of respondent to consummate the marriage on account of his or her impotency.
+- The inability of the respondent to consummate the marriage on account of his or her impotency.